Jishan-Kapoor/sum-of-sales-1759826996/README.md

 - Calculating the total sales by summing up the values from the sales column.
 - Setting the title of the page to 'Sales Summary Test'.
 - Displaying the total sales in the designated HTML element.
+- Adding a Bootstrap table (#product-sales) to list each product with its sales.

 **Libraries Used:**
 - Bootstrap 5 from jsdelivr (for CSS styling)